n0acc3ss/crop2bounds/README.md

 > [!NOTE]
-> A zero-dependency, single-file web app that crops PNG and WebP images to their content bounds on all 4 sides — no resolution change, no quality loss.
+> A zero-dependency, single-file web app that crops PNG and WebP images to their content bounds on all 4 sides<br>— no resolution change, no quality loss.

 ## How it works